2024 Russian Online Language Pedagogy (OLP) series graphic

 • Where can I find the 3-2-1 Reflection and how do I create my own copy?
 First, go to the Reflection Template.

 • How do I submit my 3-2-1 Reflection?
-Complete this Google Form to submit a URL to your 3-2-1 Reflection document.
+You can submit the URL to your 3-2-1 Reflection document (or MS Word version) via our Russian OLP Digital Badge/CEU request form..